Reception

 Thank you for your continued support in developing a love of reading!

-In Summer 1, we will move onto teaching Phase 4.
+In Summer 2, we will continue teaching Phase 4 - Little Wandle Phonics Scheme

 Click on the link below for guidance on how to pronounce each pure sound clearly.